 * Is the house air-conditioned?
 Air-conditioning is not standard in private homes in Italy, and if it exists at all, it is likely to be confined to the bedrooms.
 Traditional Tuscan farmhouses are not light-flooded and do not need artificial cooling; their thick stone walls are designed to keep them cool in summer and warm in winter.
 But if air-conditioning is important to you, be sure to ask about it.

 * What sort of child-care is available?
 The custom here is to take your kids along when you go out, no matter how late you plan to be, or to leave them with a family member.
 In other words, this is not a baby-sitting culture.
 If you are told that a sitter is available, be sure you understand what that means.
 The person who shows up might be (a) on their phone a lot, (b) smoking, and/or (c) not able to communicate in English.
-The exception is in the cities, where we have some good resources for reliable babysitters.
-Our advice: Give careful thought to how much child care you will want during your villa vacation and consider inviting a young niece or nephew or another family member or friend to come along with the express understanding that they get to travel at your cost in exchange for child-care when you want to go out.
+Give careful thought to how much child care you will want during your villa vacation and consider inviting a young niece or nephew or another family member or friend to come along with the express understanding that they get to travel at your cost in exchange for child-care when you want to go out.

 * How many pool chairs and table settings?
 The more affordable homes tend to skimp on these items—as you may discover when you run out of cutlery or have to wash the lunch dishes before you can prepare dinner.
 (Note: Dryers are also uncommon and don’t have much oomph; the Italian sun dries clothes faster.)